 Conceptualizing Connections between Mathematics and Biology

 Are you interested in adopting modules that address mathematical skills using a topic in biology?
-Apply now to join us for the Spring 2022 QB@CC Faculty Mentoring Network (FMN).
+Apply now to join us for the Spring 2023 QB@CC and BioQUEST/QUBES Faculty Mentoring Network (FMN).

 Participants in this FMN will focus on how to use data-driven modules in undergraduate mathematics courses.
 Accepted applicants will customize and implement newly designed biology educational modules from a wide range of topics.
 While doing this, they will participate in biweekly virtual sessions to collaborate with and support others in the network and receive mentoring.